At the end of this lesson, students will …

 ## <dbl> <dbl>

-As you can see this output is not helpful.
+## 1 NA NAAs you can see this output is not helpful.
 All it tells us is that

-there is at least one missing (NA
+there is at least one missing (NA) value in the

-column.
+weight column.
 There are two ways we can deal with

 this.